dusk-network/docs-public/src/content/docs/learn/zero-knowledge/iop_pcs.md

 To have a commitment scheme, we need a commitment algorithm and a verifier algorithm.

-**Commit algorithm**: allows to commit a message to a random value.
+- **Commit algorithm**: allows to commit a message to a random value.
 The output commitment string is very short (e.g. 32bytes), and its inputs are the message and the random value.
 - **Verifier algorithm**: runs by having as input the message, the commitment string, and the random number.

 As most commitment schemes use hash functions, the trivial commitment scheme would be to use a hash function and commit to the coefficients of the polynomial.

 Anyways, in the context of a Zero Knowledge Proof, this would mean that the prover would need to send a proof that includes all the coefficients of the polynomial.
 As the polynomial can be extremely big, the proof would not be succinct though.
 Because we need succintness to construct a SNARK, it is necessary to use a Polynomial Commitment Scheme (PCS).

-#### PCS
 A Polynomial Commitment Scheme (PCS) is a cryptographic protocol that is able to transform a polynomial IOP into a succinct argument of knowledge.
 The PCS allows the prover to simulate the polynomial IOP without explicitly sending a description of a large polynomial to the verifier.

 This is possible because what the verifier receives is only a commitment to the polynomial (e.g. a hash value of an element of a cryptographic group), and not the full description of the polynomial.
 As PCS supports the functionality that allows the verifier to choose a random point and demand that the prover evaluates the polynomial at that point, the verifier is convinced about the legitimacy of the proof after enough evaluations.